gluobe/infrastructure-2.0-workshop/Lab 3 - DynamoDB/README.md

 Next let's add some records that will pull some pre-fabricated memes from the repository and show them on the site.

 1. Once your new table is created, click it `lab-images-table-<your_ID>`.
-1. Click the `Items` tab.
+1. Click the orange `Explore Table Items` button in the top right.
-1. Click `Create Item`.
+1. Click the `Create item` button.
-1. Enter the following .json into the box.
+1. Click the `JSON` button and enter the following .json into the box:

 ```
 {